Romans Part Two: Deep Dive

 THE GOSPEL & JUSTIFICATION | RYAN KERRISON

 The epistle to the Romans; considered one of the most significant pieces of literary work, both from a sacred and a secular perspective.
 It is comparable to a symphony; with overtures, movements, climactic crescendos, and the like.
-The two main thrusts of the letter, amongst other explicitly Protestant themes are those of the Gospel or euaggelion (good news) and the nature and method of justification and what Paul may have meant by it in the context of the day.
-Remembering that “a text without context, is just a pretext for whatever we want it to mean.”
-Paul’s epistle, or more accurately his letter essay, was a formal treatise and a proclamation of the harmatological condition of humanity (the sin-nature as consequence of the Fall).
-Following this, the summoning of all to live life in Christ, by the Spirit, an articulation of Israel’s role and salvation, and ecclesiological (the Church) instructions for unity within the body of believers.
-Which, in themselves are substantial subjects, worthy of 10 Deep Dives each!
+The two main thrusts of the letter, amongst other explicitly Protestant themes, are those of the Gospel or euaggelion (good news) and the nature and method of justification and what Paul may have meant by it in the context of the day.
+Remembering that ‘a text without context, is just a pretext for whatever we want it to mean’, Paul’s epistle, or more accurately his letter essay, was a formal treatise and a proclamation of the harmatological condition of humanity (the sin-nature as consequence of the Fall).
+Following this, the summoning of all to live life in Christ, by the Spirit, and an articulation of Israel’s role and salvation, and ecclesiological (the Church) instructions for unity within the body of believers.
+These, within themselves, are substantial subjects, worthy of ten Deep Dives each!
 However, we have only a few weeks in Romans, so I will do my best to be brief but provide plenty of extra reading material and sources for you to explore this beautifully rich and significant letter for yourself!

 For this Deep Dive I want to focus on ‘the gospel’ and what Paul means by this in Romans.
 The gospel in a traditionally Western evangelical sense has been the ‘good news.'
-That being, Jesus the Messiah, has come to Earth, lived a sinless life, was crucified in your place, and for your sins, and if you put your faith in Jesus, you will gain access to heaven and be saved from eternal damnation.
+That being: Jesus the Messiah, has come to Earth, lived a sinless life, was crucified in your place, and for your sins, and if you put your faith in Jesus, you will gain access to Heaven and be saved from eternal damnation.
 A kind of recipe of redemption for humankind.
-While this is true and we can see the evidence of this good news being declared across the world in millions of places of worship, seeing millions of people enter the church and family of God every year, its has been the mission of many scholars to review the meaning and intent of the gospel and its entailments so we can fully understand all that it encompasses.
+While this is true and we can see the evidence of this good news being declared across the world in millions of places of worship, seeing millions of people enter the church and family of God every year, it has been the mission of many scholars to review the meaning and intent of the gospel so we can fully understand all that it encompasses.

 The New Perspective on Paul is charged with revisiting a text to reinterpret new meaning without adequate basis for doing so.
-Which when done carelessly, can be an issue.
+This when done carelessly, can be an issue.
 It can lead to neglecting the systematic articulation of the method of justification and application for a believer's life.
-Further Reading: Piper’s The Future of Justification: A Response to N.T Wright & Newman’s Jesus & the Restoration of Israel.

 A critique of the Reformed perspective lays in the relationship between the Gospel and justification, and the threat of individualism.
-Developed from Luther’s exegetical work, in particular around Romans 7, Stendahl writes, Paul was not battling a carnal, individual sin issue as Luther was, and subsequently, there was a misfocussing of Paul’s rhetoric in Galatians and Romans in particular.
-That the language of justification and gospel are covenantal and for a purpose, much less mechanical through the language of imputation and reconciliation, this was an understood concept by Paul, and not by any means unimportant.
+Developed from Luther’s exegetical work, in particular around Romans 7, Stendahl writes that Paul was not battling a carnal, individual sin issue as Luther was, and subsequently, there was a misfocussing of Paul’s rhetoric in Galatians and Romans.
+In particular, that the language of justification and gospel are covenantal and for a purpose, much less mechanical through the language of imputation and reconciliation.
+This was an understood concept by Paul, and not by any means unimportant.
 Rather, Paul’s arguments were aimed at the identification of the people of God.

-Phew!
-What an absolute mammoth undertaking this dive has been, I am certain most of you are glad that it’s over!
-I do want to leave you with a few closing comments.
+Wow!
+I know I’ve given you guys a lot to think about, so take your time digesting this deep dive!
+I’ll leave you with a few closing comments.
 These perspectives are not as mutually exclusive or divisive as first exposure might appear.
 These views are both orthodox and merely examine Paul and his arguments in different lights, with emphases on different themes and criticisms.
-The NPP is not around to undercut the Gospel, or to stir up strife, nor should the traditionally Reformed perspective be left as it is, rather may it continue to be developed and nurtured carefully as its namesake suggest.
-Take comfort in the fact that we as readers so far removed from the texts we are reading that we will not understand all there is to know, but we can trust scholarly work, and above all, the illumination of the Holy Sprit in bringing to life, the beautifully sacred Word of God.
+The NPP is not around to undercut the Gospel, or to stir up strife, nor should the traditionally Reformed perspective be left as it is.
+Rather, may it continue to be developed and nurtured carefully as its namesake suggest.
+Take comfort in the fact that we as readers so far removed from the texts we are reading that we will not understand all there is to know, but we can trust scholarly work, and above all, the illumination of the Holy Spirit in bringing to life, the beautifully sacred Word of God.